What is Live-in Care?

 How Does Our Support Create Positive Outcomes?

 Through Positive Behaviour Support, we worked closely with Hayden to understand the root causes of his behaviours and develop tailored strategies to help him manage them effectively.
 One key element of our approach was building a solid rapport with Hayden, gaining his trust, and understanding his unique needs and preferences.
 We focused on creating a supportive environment that empowered Hayden to communicate his feelings and needs effectively.
-Our team of dedicated support workers implemented a structured routine and provided Hayden with clear guidelines, helping him feel more secure and in control.
+Our team of dedicated support workers implemented a structured routine and provided Hayden with clear guidelines, encouraging him to feel more secure and in control.

 Through consistent and compassionate care focused on Hayden’s abilities, he became more self-aware and developed coping mechanisms to regulate his emotions and responses.

-Hayden’s mother, Jaycee, reflects on his transformation: “Hayden is happy and can go and choose the activities he wants to do.
+“Hayden is happy and can go and choose the activities he wants to do.
 Hayden has two carers who support him every day.
 They have built a great relationship with him.
 They know him very well, almost as well as us as parents.
-They can see him getting dysregulated before it happens, which often makes the whole difference to the day because it gives him a chance to be supported at the moment and do what he loves the most.”
+They can see him getting dysregulated before it happens, which often makes the whole difference to the day because it gives him a chance to be supported at the moment and do what he loves the most.“